jdchampion/ChordInnate/README.md

     >```java
     >PitchClass.getSemitoneDistanceBetween(PitchClass.C, PitchClass.D);      // 2
     >```

-- **Rhythm**
+---

+#### RHYTHM
+  - Presets for all standard beat durations (128th note to double-whole note)
+  - Support for any (valid) custom beat duration, including tuplets or dot modifications to the beat

+---

+#### METER
+  - 20 standard tempo presets, with support for customized tempo BPM
   - Support (and automatic classification) for meter types:
       - simple
       - compound
       - complex
       - complete
       - additive
       - multiplicative
       - fixed
       - alternating
       - mixed
       - perfect
       - imperfect
       - odd
       - irregular
       - asymmetrical
       - fractional
       - free
-  - Support for all standard beat durations (64th note to double-whole note), as well as any tuplet or dot modifications to the beat
-  - 20 standard tempo presets, with support for customized tempo BPM

 ---
 ## TODO
-*This is an (ever-growing) list of features currently in the works for ChordInnate:*
+*This is an (ever-growing) list of features that are planned or currently in the works for ChordInnate:*
 - [x] ~~User-extensible chords and scales~~
 - [x] ~~Support for dyads, triads, tetrads, etc.~~
 - [ ] Interval ratios (Just Intonation, 12-Tone Equal Temperament)